 Colums (3) and (4) show CACE estimates using weighted IV.
-The highly significant point estimate of Z in the first stage and the large Kleibergen-Paap F-statistic support the relevance of the IV. $\hat{\gamma}{CACE}$ is 2.137, which leads to a rejection of any crowding out at the 5% level.
+The highly significant point estimate of Z in the first stage and the large Kleibergen-Paap F-statistic support the relevance of the IV.
+In our preferred specification (4), $\hat{\gamma}{CACE}$ is 2.285, which leads to a rejection of any crowding out at the 1% level.
 Thus, we find significant evidence for additionality among compliers.
-The comparison of γ{ITT} and γ{CACE} shows that the effect of China's R&D policy could have been more than twice as large if misappropriations had not occurred.
+The comparison of $\gamma{ITT}$ and $\gamma{CACE}$ shows that the effect of China's R&D policy could have been almost two and a half times larger if misappropriations had not occurred.
 Additional estimates in Online Appendix E further show that it is important to carefully account for selection into assigned and actual treatment, as the treatment effects estimated using biased ATT as well as as-treated and per-protocol estimators are overestimated by about 50% compared to our ITT and CACE benchmark estimates.

-6.2 Heterogeneous Treatment Effects
+7.2 Heterogeneous Treatment Effects

 This section investigates the heterogeneity in treatment effects across time, subsidy size (payments), industry, and ownership.
 In Table 5, we investigate whether the MLP has improved the design of R&D policy.
-Particularly outstanding is the result that both γ{ITT} and γ{CACE} confirm total crowding out in the pre-MLP period (2001-2006), showing that R&D policy was ineffective in stimulating private R&D expenditure and that the ineffectiveness was the result of both poor policy design and noncompliance.
-In contrast, in the MLP period (2007-2011) the design of R&D policy improves significantly: γ{ITT} shows only mild partial crowding out and γ{CACE} supports additionality.
-Our main results in Table 4 are therefore primarily driven by the MLP period.
-Overall, the loss in effectiveness narrows over time, but the effect of China's R&D policy during the MLP period could still have been more than twice as large without misappropriation.
+Particularly outstanding is the result that both $\gamma{ITT}$ and $\gamma{CACE}$ confirm total crowding out in the pre-MLP period (2001-2006), showing that R&D policy was ineffective in stimulating private R&D expenditure and that the ineffectiveness was the result of both poor policy design and noncompliance.
+In contrast, in the MLP period (2007-2011) the design of R&D policy improves significantly: while $\gamma{ITT}$ shows only mild partial crowding out and